RKulpav/Portfolio/README.md

 A portfolio of my past work from various programming languages; displaying my versitility and several years of experience.

 Curated by: Rapolas Kulpavicius
-Intended purpose: Sixth Form Applications
+Intended purpose as of 2024-2025: Sixth Form Applications